beanone/graph_reader_api/README.md

 ## Quick Start (Docker Compose)

-First, ensure you have graph data in the `graph_output` directory.
+First, ensure you have graph data in the `resources/kg` directory.
 The Docker setup expects this directory structure:

 ```
-graph_output/
+resources/kg/
 ├── adjacency/
 │   └── adjacency.jsonl
 ├── entities/